cypress-io/cypress-documentation/source/guides/core-concepts/conditional-testing.md

 In other words, you cannot do conditional testing safely if you want your tests to run 100% consistently.

 But do not fret - there are better workarounds to still achieve conditional testing **without** relying on the DOM.
-You just have to *anchor* yourself to another piece of truth that is not mutable.
+You have to *anchor* yourself to another piece of truth that is not mutable.

 # The strategies